 - Innisfree Green Tea Seed Serum – AHA!
 Bet you were surprised to see this one!
 Yes it’s technically a serum, but it has a beautiful light texture and its instructions actually state to apply it immediately after cleansing.
 Case in point about the misleading names.

 - Missha First Treatment Essence – Raved as the dupe for the super expensive SK-II Skin Treatment at a fraction of the price and none of the offensive smell.
-For me it performed on par with the SK-II (which isn’t saying much), and is a good start for those wanting to try a first essence.

 So do I really need a first essence?